ahampriyanshu/ahampriyanshu.github.io/_posts/experimenting-with-cp/tuf-180/2022-01-30-striver-takeforward-180-3.md

 ### Problem 2: Ceil in a BST

-> Ninja is given a binary search tree and an integer.
+Ninja is given a binary search tree and an integer.
 Now he is given a particular key in the tree and returns its ceil value.
-Can you help Ninja solve the problem?
+Can you help Ninja solve the problem ?

 * [Code Studio](https://www.codingninjas.com/codestudio/problems/ceil-from-bst_920464)

 #### Worst